Constructing Tenant Improvements

 A Long History of Tenant Improvement Work

-BFL Construction Company has successfully managed tenant improvements of over two million square feet in both new and occupied buildings throughout the greater Tucson area.
-We are experts in working within the confined area of finish spaces involving other tenants or landlord operations.
+BFL Construction Company has successfully managed tenant improvements of over three million square feet in both new and occupied buildings throughout Arizona.
+We are experts in working within the confined area of finished spaces involving other tenants or landlord operations.

 As the economy creates the opportunity for clients to move into bigger and better available space, we are here to assist you with a smooth transition through the technicalities of tenant improvements.

 TI work done on the interior of a space can be paid for by landlord, tenant, or some combination of both, depending on the terms of the lease and often involves more than just the single user.